MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Overview/MyA-faq.md

 No. MyAnalytics does not support auditing.

 #### Q15.
-What browsers can I use with the Insights Outlook Add-in?
+What browsers can I use with MyAnalytics and the Insights Outlook Add-in?

+See [Browser support in Plans and environments](plans-environments.md#browser-support) for a list of web browsers that the MyAnalytics dashboard supports.

 As an Outlook Add-in, the Insights Outlook Add-in requires a browser compatible with your system's platform and operating system.
 For details, see [Browsers used by Office Add-ins](https://docs.microsoft.com/office/dev/add-ins/concepts/browsers-used-by-office-web-add-ins).